-The Board of Directors, Board Quality Committee, and the Management Quality Committee review the annual Quality Improvement Work Plan and assess the results of the plan annually.
+The board of directors, Board Quality Committee, and the Management Quality Committee assesses the annual Quality Improvement Work Plan through a formalized quality improvement annual evaluation, which assesses the results of the plan.
 This evaluation guides next steps and the development of a Quality Improvement Plan for the coming year.